speakeztech/CloudflareFS/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.

 ---

 ## Acknowledgments

-CloudflareFS stands on the shoulders of giants.
-We extend our deepest gratitude to:
+CloudflareFS stands on the shoulders of giants:

-- **[Fable](https://fable.io/)** - The magnificent F# to JavaScript compiler that makes this entire project possible.
-Special thanks to Alfonso Garc�a-Caro and all Fable contributors for creating and maintaining this essential bridge between F# and the JavaScript ecosystem.
+- **[Fable](https://fable.io/)** - The magnificent F# to JavaScript compiler.
+Special thanks to Alfonso García-Caro and all contributors.

-- **[Glutinum](https://github.com/glutinum-org)** - The TypeScript to F# binding generator that automates 70% of our binding generation.
-Thanks to Maxime Mangel for creating this invaluable tool that turns TypeScript definitions into idiomatic F# code.
+- **[Glutinum](https://github.com/glutinum-org)** - TypeScript to F# binding generator.
+Thanks to Maxime Mangel for this invaluable tool.

-- **[F# Software Foundation](https://fsharp.org/)** and the entire F# community - For fostering a language and ecosystem that makes functional programming practical, enjoyable, and powerful.
-Special recognition to Don Syme and the F# language design team at Microsoft Research.
+- **[Hawaii](https://github.com/Zaid-Ajaj/Hawaii)** - OpenAPI to F# client generator.
+Thanks to Zaid Ajaj for creating this and pioneering F# on Cloudflare Workers.

-- **[Cloudflare](https://cloudflare.com)** - For building an incredible edge computing platform and being steadfast advocates for open source.
-Your commitment to open standards, transparent development, and developer empowerment inspired this project.
+- **[F# Software Foundation](https://fsharp.org/)** - For fostering a language that makes functional programming practical and enjoyable.

-- **Early F# Cloudflare Pioneers** - Particularly Zaid Ajaj for creating the original Fable.CloudflareWorkers bindings that proved F# on Cloudflare was possible, and the community members who've been advocating for better F# support on edge platforms.
+- **[Cloudflare](https://cloudflare.com)** - For building an incredible edge platform and commitment to open source.

-This project is our contribution back to these amazing communities - a small "thank you" for all the tools, platforms, and inspiration you've provided.
-We hope CloudflareFS helps more developers experience the joy of functional programming on Cloudflare's platform.
+This project is our contribution back to these amazing communities.